$L_p$ optimal prediction of the last zero of a spectrally negative L\'evy process: Introduction

 \section{Introduction}

-In recent years last passage times have received a considerable attention in the literature.
-For instance, in risk theory, the capital of an insurance company over time is studied.
-In the classical risk theory this is modelled by the Cram\'er--Lundberg process, defined as a compound Poisson process with drift.
-In more recent literature, this process has been replaced by a more general spectrally negative L\'evy process.
-A key quantity of interest is the moment of ruin, which is classically defined as the first passage time below zero.
-Consider instead the situation where after the moment of ruin the company may have funds to endure a negative capital for some time.
-In that case, the last passage time below zero becomes an important quantity to be studied.
-In this framework, in \cite{chiu2005passage} the Laplace transform of the last passage time is derived.\\
+In recent years, last passage times have received considerable attention in the literature.
+For instance, in risk theory, the capital of an insurance company over time is modelled by a stochastic process $X=\{X_t,t\geq 0\}$.
+In the classical risk theory, $X$ is modelled by the Cram\'er--Lundberg process, defined as a compound Poisson process with drift.
+This model assumes that a premium is collected continuously at rate $c>0$.
+In contrast, the claims arrive according to a Poisson process, with the claims sizes being independent and identically distributed.
+In more recent literature, $X$ is considered to be a more general L\'evy process (see e.g. \cite{huzak2004ruin} or \cite{kluppelberg2004ruin}) with the motivation that the surplus of the company is the superposition of several independent small and large claims, and that some uncertainty should be added in the premium income.
+A critical quantity of interest is the moment of ruin, which is classically defined as the first passage time below zero.\\